31 Different Types of Moths in Maryland

 This borer allows the moth to dig into softwoods and create tunnels for food and shelter.

-The moths are generally gray in color, with a yellow or orange-brown line running down the middle of their body.
+The moths are generally gray, with a yellow or orange-brown line running down the middle of their body.

 They can be seen in wooded areas during the summer months when they are most active.

-These moths are not considered to be a serious threat to trees or plants and are more of a nuisance due to their borer activity.
+These moths are not considered a serious threat to trees or plants and are more of a nuisance due to their borer activity.

 Although they can be destructive if left unchecked, they will not cause serious damage to the trees they inhabit.